dcyphrd/hockey-tournament-webpage/README.md

 - **Schedule rows:** More teams = more games.
 Count carefully.
 - **Consolation game:** This typically comes from the division with 4+ teams (3rd vs 4th place).
 If both divisions are small, you may not need a consolation game.

+### Step 5: Update the winner banner file

+The winner banner is a small standalone HTML block that you paste into the Sports Engine page after the championship game is played.
+For the new season, open the file and reset it:

+- **Label text:** Update the year and skill level in the `<div class="label">` (e.g., "2027 AWHL Int Tournament Champions").
+- **Team name:** Replace the team name in `<div class="team-name">` with a placeholder like "TBD" until the championship is decided.
+- **Details:** Update the date in `<div class="details">` to match the new season's championship game day.
+- **Score line:** Clear the score in `<div class="score-line">` or set it to a placeholder.

+You can duplicate this file if you want separate banners for Rec and Intermediate champions.
+Just make sure each one has the correct skill level in the label text.

 ---

 ## How to update scores during the tournament